 Employers view these programs as cost effective alternatives to offering supplemental insurance coverage to their employees.
 Individuals see them as an alternative to costly private coverage.
 Many of these plans are legitimate, but there are some that provide only minimal coverage through marginal or non-existent provider networks, and at a great profit margin for the program sponsors.

 Although there are exceptions, Illinois law generally requires discount plans to be registered as preferred provider administrators under the Health Care Reimbursement Act (Article XX ½ of the Insurance Code, 215 ILCS 5/370 f).
-The Division continues to actively work to get these plans registered as preferred provider organizations.
+The Division continues to actively work to get these plans registered as preferred provider administrators.
 Unfortunately, other states often lack oversight authority of discount plans.
 This sometimes leads sponsors of these plans to believe they do not have to register under the Illinois law.
 This belief is reinforced by existing state mandates that require discount programs to disclose, on their membership cards, that discount programs are “not insurance”.
-Preferred provider administrators are not insurance companies, but are still required to be registered with the Department of Insurance.
+Preferred provider administrators are not insurance companies, but are still required to be registered with the Division.

-Non-directed Provider Networks
+- Non-Directed Provider Networks

-As the insurance industry struggles to address the ongoing challenge of containing escalating health care costs, they have begun to use contractual relationships with providers to reprice claims submitted through indemnity contracts.
+As the insurance industry struggles to address the ongoing challenge of containing escalating health care costs, they have begun to use contractual relationships with providers to re-price claims submitted through indemnity contracts.

 The concept of discounting provider services and passing corresponding savings on to the consumer is not new.
-Traditionally, these arrangements have been known as a Preferred Provider Organization (PPO).
+Traditionally, these arrangements have been known as Preferred Provider Organizations (PPO).
 PPO products combine insurance coverage with contracted provider networks, providing the insured with cost savings generated through these arrangements.
 What is new is that insurers are now administratively applying these discounts to non-PPO products.

 The Illinois General Assembly passed legislation in the late 80’s, which established guidelines and consumer protections for PPO products.
 Insurers are now issuing indemnity contracts which do not contain these safeguards and do not disclose benefit differentials for using contracted versus non-contracted providers.
 The insurer will simply reprice claims to known discount levels when the insured uses a provider contracted with the insurer.
 In these cases, the consumer may or may not receive the benefit of such discounts.